x66ccff/SymbolicRegressionGPU.jl/README_THArray.jl.md

 > [!WARNING]
 > This package is under active development at the moment and may change its API and supported end systems at any time.
 End-users are advised to wait until a corresponding release with broader availability is made.
+Package developers are suggested to try out Reactant for integration, but should be advised of the same risks.

 # 🚀 SymbolicRegressionGPU.jl